Tommy Suharto: Social media accounts complaint

 In September 2020, Tommy's lawyer Azim Marekhan, filed a complaint to Jakarta Police regarding fake social media accounts in his client's name.
 He denied that Tommy has a Facebook, Twitter or Instagram account, and demanded the fake accounts be removed.
 He also said a YouTube account that pitted Tommy's "Cendana family" against President Joko Widodo had nothing to do with Tommy.

 Motorsport

-Suharto had a motor racing career in various disciplines.
+Tommy had a motorsport career in various disciplines.
 In late 1989 he purchased a former Tom Walkinshaw Racing built Holden Commodore VL.
 He competed in Rally Indonesia in 1997 against World Rally Championship's top drivers.
 He also funded the development of Sentul International Circuit.
-Suharto was chairman of Ikatan Motor Indonesia (the Indonesian Motoring Association) from 1991–1995.
-After being released from jail in 2006, Suharto returned to motor racing by competing in the SS-12 National Championship Rally, held in Pecatu, Bali.
-Suharto drove a Subaru Impreza WRX, which he rolled at a corner, putting him out of the race.
+Tommy was chairman of the Indonesian Motoring Association (Ikatan Motor Indonesia, IMI) from 1991–1995.
+After being released from prison in 2006, Tommy returned to motor racing by competing in the SS-12 National Championship Rally, held in Pecatu, Bali.
+Tommy drove a Subaru Impreza WRX, which he rolled at a corner, putting him out of the race.
 He was on IMI's Board of Advisers for the 2016–2020 period.
 His son, Darma Mangkuluhur Hutomo, is also a race car driver and serves as social and environmental director of IMI for the 2021-24 period.